How to use Mediathread

 1. From the homepage, look to the right for " Upload from Computer " and click on that link.

-4. Mediathread will upload the file, and a message will appear telling you that you will be emailed once the file has been processed and uploaded into the Mediathread class collection.
+4. Mediathread will upload the file, and you will receive email notification once the file has been processed and uploaded into the Mediathread class collection.

 B. Importing Items from the Internet

-2. A new screen will appear and you will be given directions on how to add an Extension.
+2. A new screen will appear and you will be given directions on how to add an Extension, which will then appear as a Mediathread button on your browser.

 Now that you have added the extension, you will need to go to the internet to find and Import Items into Mediathread